21 Powerful Journal Prompts for Self Discovery

 Too often what we think is upsetting us is not the real problem.
 The real problem can be from issues building up over time.
 What else may be causing you to be angry?

-Is that my responsibility?
+Is this my responsibility?

 We often take on too much responsibility that is not ours.
 Not just tasks, but also emotions and dreams.
 While there is a fine balance between not taking enough and taking too much responsibility.
 If you get clear about what is really yours it is easier to see the balance.
 Then you can start to set boundaries where you are taking more responsibility than you need to.

-Why do i feel like I need to be validated by others before taking action?
+Why do I feel like I need to be validated by others before taking action?

 What matter the most to me?